PushTracker/EvalApp/README.md

 ### Running the mobile app

-Execute - `cd maxmobility && npm run start.mobile.android`
+Execute - `cd maxmobility && npm run start.eval.mobile.android`

-This should path down to the `apps/mobile` dir and exec the `tns run android` cmd to start the mobile app.
+This should path down to the `apps/eval-mobile` dir and exec the `tns run android` cmd to start the mobile app.

 _A postinstall script should install the dependencies, if you get an error about node_modules, then run `npm i` to install deps._